 Tarasava, who was raised in Eastern Europe in the country of Belarus and moved to the U.S. when she was 20, has thought a lot about reframing how we think about our money.
 She encourages people, through her innovative startup, to see their money as a tool for change.
 The company promotes the idea of “investing in people, not products.”

-Knowledge@Wharton High School caught up with Tarasava this week at the Fearless in Fintech conference in New York City, to discuss CNote, which was founded in 2015, and to find out her best financial advice.
+Wharton Global Youth caught up with Tarasava recently at the Fearless in Fintech conference in New York City, to discuss CNote, which was founded in 2015, and to find out her best financial advice.

 An edited version of our conversation appears below.